nodejs/node/doc/api/child_process.md

 ## Shell Requirements

-The shell should understand the `-c` switch on UNIX or `/d /s /c` on Windows.
-On Windows, command line parsing should be compatible with `'cmd.exe'`.
+The shell should understand the `-c` switch.
+If the shell is `'cmd.exe'`, it should understand the `/d /s /c` switches and command line parsing should be compatible.

 ## Default Windows Shell